Best Parental Control App in 2026 (Android & iPhone)

 If you want to examine Bark’s features in greater depth, check out our comprehensive Bark review.

-4. Norton Family – best parental control app for teenagers
+4. Norton Family – best for school time control

 If you want to dig deeper, visit our complete review of Norton Family and its features.

-6. Google Family Link – best parental control app for free
+6. Google Family Link – free parental control for Androids

 7. Microsoft Family Safety – best for monitoring gaming devices